California College Promise Grant (CCPG)

 Whether you want to move into a career or move on to a four-year university, California community colleges want to help you achieve your educational goals.
-The Board of Governors (BOG) Fee Waiver is available for eligible students at California community colleges, and will waive your per unit enrollment fee at any community college throughout the state.
+The California College Promise Grant (CCPG) is available for eligible students at California community colleges, and will waive your per unit enrollment fee at any community college throughout the state.

 Academic – Sustain a GPA of 2.0 or higher

 If your cumulative GPA falls below 2.0 for two consecutive primary terms (fall/spring semesters, or fall/winter/spring quarters), you may lose your fee waiver eligibility.